bruvellu/terebratalia-wnts/wnt.md

 Our current study reveals that *wnt7* is also expressed at the apical--mantle interface, and that the entire invaginated area corresponds to a single transcriptional subregion expressing *fz9/10* ({@fig:summary}A).
 In other animals, *wnt1*, *wnt7*, and *en* are expressed in a variety of compartment boundaries, such as the trunk segments of arthropods [@Janssen2010-dc] and the mid--hindbrain boundary of vertebrates [@Parr1993-ch; @Rhinn2001-ie].
 Moreover, Wnt7 is also known to interact with Fz9 *in vitro* [@Winn2005-dj].
-Therefore, our data in *T. transversa* suggests that at this transcriptional subregion *fz9/10* could mediate Wnt signaling events, and that these genetic interactions may play a role in patterning the apical--mantle boundary of larval brachiopods.
+Therefore, our data in *T. transversa* suggests that *fz9/10* could mediate Wnt signaling events at this transcriptional subregion, possibly patterning the apical--mantle boundary of larval brachiopods.

 <!--Wnt7 is known to interact with Fz9 *in vitro* [@Winn2005] and with *en* in limb dorsoventral patterning [@Loomis1996-zx; @Loomis1998],-->